-- A. Student must fill out an exchange program application with Global Services, pay a deposit, and submit the letter of recommendation from a faculty member. - B. The Global Services Office makes the final determination about who can attend an exchange program.
-Selection will be based on when the application was received and the qualifications of the applicant. - C. Thunderbird students must meet with the Managing Director of the MBA in International Management program at least one month before the start of their exchange program.
+- A. Student must fill out an exchange program application, pay a deposit, and submit the letter of recommendation from a faculty member. - B. The Managing Director makes the final determination about who can attend an exchange program.
+Selection will be based on when the application was received and the qualifications of the applicant. - C. Thunderbird students must meet with the Managing Director of the MBA in International Management program before the start of their exchange program. - D. Students must be responsible for having their final transcripts provided to the Managing Director of the MBA in International Management program at the end of the exchange team.
+Those students graduating at the end of an exchange term must have their final transcripts provided in time for their degree to be conferred and their diploma ordered.